betogzo/noizee/README.md

 # Noizee

-Private macOS app — native Swift/SwiftUI front end for YouTube Music (API via `YTMusicClient`, DRM playback in a hidden WebView).
+Free macOS app — native Swift/SwiftUI front end for YouTube Music (API via `YTMusicClient`, DRM playback in a hidden WebView).
 This README is for you and anyone with repo access: clone, build, run, and where to read more.

 This app is a direct fork from https://github.com/sozercan/kaset with enhanced features.